Pixboost/pixboost-react/ui-tests/README.md

 Running react app that using pixboost-react library and running webdriver.io tests against it.

+Running tests require Node version 10, and they don't work with 12 or 14.

 ## How to run

 * Start the app